Colsai/DATA602_DA_ML/README.md

 ### VII.
 Training vs. Testing MSE's
 The more flexible the method is, the lower the training MSE will be.
 However, the test MSE may in fact be higher for a more flexible method than for a simple approach.

+Today, focus is on the regression component.

+#### Bias/Variance Tradeoff
+- Bias is when you make an assumption that a specific model fits (using a linear model).
+Bias is the error that is introduced by modeling a real-life problem.
+- Variance is how much you estimate that your model would change if you had a different training data set.
+- Generally, the more flexible a method, the more variance the model has.

+#### The classification setting
+For a regression problem, we used the MSE to assess the accuracy of the statistical learning method.
+For a classification problem, we use the error rate ie

+Error Rate = 1 if not equal; 0 if equal.
+Perfect error rate is 0.

+#### Bayes Error Rate
+The Bayes error rate refers to the lowest possible error rate that could be achieved if somehow, we knew exactly what the true probability distribution of the data looked like.

+Bayes classification = a priori knowledge